Azure/FTALive-Sessions/content/app-modernisation/cloud-design-principles-architecture/readme.md

 ## Resources

-Please find the most relevant resources below to continue your learning after this session.
+Please find the most relevant resources below to continue your learning after this session:

 ### Cloud maturity model